Increase cane prices, double PM KISAN funds: BJP MP Varun Gandhi writes to UP CM | Headlines

 In the letter, Gandhi suggested increasing the sugarcane selling price to Rs 400 per quintal that is currently fixed at Rs 315 per quintal in UP.

-Cane is mainly grown in western UP, which is the epicenter of the farmers' protest in the state against the Centre's farm laws.
+Cane is mainly grown in western UP, which is the epicentre of the farmers' protest in the state against the Centre's farm laws.

 He also demanded that the Pradhan Mantri Kisan Samman Nidhi (PM-KISAN) scheme should be doubled to Rs 12,000 per annum for farmers with the state government contributing Rs 6,000 from its own funds.

-Earlier on September 5, when a large number of farmers gathered in Muzaffarnagar for a mahapanchayt organized by the Samyukt Kisan Morcha against the three farm laws, Gandhi had said the government should re-engage with them to reach common ground as they are ''our own flesh and blood.'' ''Lakhs of farmers have gathered in protest today in Muzaffarnagar.
+Earlier on September 5, when large number of farmers gathered in Muzaffarnagar for a mahapanchayt organised by the Samyukt Kisan Morcha against the three farm laws, Gandhi had said the government should re-engage with them to reach common ground as they are ''our own flesh and blood.'' ''Lakhs of farmers have gathered in protest today in Muzaffarnagar.
 They are our own flesh and blood.
-We need to start respectfully re-engaging with them: understand their pain, their point of view, and work with them in reaching common ground,'' Gandhi had tweeted by posting a video of the large crowd in attendance.
+We need to start re-engaging with them in a respectful manner: understand their pain, their point of view and work with them in reaching common ground,'' Gandhi had tweeted by posting a video of the large crowd in attendance.

-The maha panchayat was held ahead of the crucial UP assembly polls early next year.
+The mahapanchyat was held ahead of the crucial UP assembly polls early next year.

 The farmers have been protesting against the three farm laws at the borders of the national capital.